drewgrif/documentation/Homelab/jitsi.md

 ## Securing Room Creation
 Prosody configuration

-If you have installed Jitsi Meet from the Debian package, these changes should be made in /etc/prosody/conf.avail/[your-hostname].cfg.lua
+If you have installed Jitsi Meet from the Debian package, these changes should be made in /etc/prosody/conf.avail/[jitsi.[DOMAIN_NAME]].cfg.lua
 Enable authentication

 Inside the VirtualHost "[your-hostname]" block, replace anonymous authentication with hashed password authentication:
 ```
-VirtualHost "jitsi-meet.example.com"
+VirtualHost "jitsi.[DOMAIN_NAME]"
     authentication = "internal_hashed"
 ```
 Replace jitsi-meet.example.com with your hostname.